ecadlabs/taquito/docs/wallet_API.md

-You can choose among `mainnet`, `delphinet`, `carthagenet` and `custom` to set up the network.
+You can choose among `mainnet`, `delphinet`, `edo2net` and `custom` to set up the network.
 Once the permissions have been configured, you can get the user's address by calling the `getPKH` method on the wallet: